-While it may be entirely un-British to laugh about anyone else’s style choices (we Brits are far too polite for that), I will say that as a Brit living in Los Angeles for over 12 years, there are certain American sartorial tendencies I’ve picked up on that I’ve found rather distinct and funny.
-I recall being taken aback on my first brunch date in Santa Monica where everyone looked like they had just stepped out of the gym.
-(Minus the sweat, of course).
-This is a far cry from the UK where you'd never meet friends for lunch in yoga pants or sports gear if you aren't actually planning to do sports.
-(Full disclosure—12 years later and I now look like I go the gym too.)
+It may be entirely un-British to laugh about anyone else’s style choices (we Brits are far too polite for that), but I will say that as a Brit living in Los Angeles for over 12 years, I’ve picked up on certain American sartorial tendencies that I’ve found rather distinct and funny.
+I recall being taken aback on my first brunch date in Santa Monica where everyone looked like they had just stepped out of the gym (minus the sweat, of course).
+This is a far cry from the UK, where you'd never meet friends for lunch in yoga pants or sports gear if you aren't actually planning to do sports.
+(Full disclosure: 12 years later, I now look like I go to the gym too.)

 So what are the pieces that Americans wear that Brits think are a tad funny?
 Scroll below for my firsthand fashion observations.